zelgunt/lived-experience-site/README.md

-# lived-experience-site
+# Lived Experience Project
-Setting up the publishing pipeline.
+This repo contains the guts (and spirit) of `discoverlexproject.com`.